Jewelry - How to get it right every time

 If you are wearing gold, stick to all gold.
 Same with silver.

-Yes, these metals can be paired with coloured accessories, but mixing and matching gold and silver jewelry may produce a jarring effect and should therefore be avoided if possible.
+Mixing and matching gold and silver jewelry can be jarring and should be avoided if possible.

 Strike a balance